visinf/funnybirds-framework/README.md

 python evaluate_explainability.py --data /path/to/dataset/FunnyBirds --model resnet50 --checkpoint_name /path/to/models/resnet50_final_0_checkpoint_best.pth.tar --explainer InputXGradient --accuracy --gpu 0
 python evaluate_explainability.py --data /fastdata/rhesse/datasets/funnybirds-framework/FunnyBirds --model resnet50 --checkpoint_name /data/rhesse/funnybirds-framework/resnet50_final_0_checkpoint_best.pth.tar --explainer InputXGradient --accuracy --gpu 0
 ```
 should now output an accuracy score close to 1.0.
-If you want to use you own model, you have to **train it** and **add it to the framework**.
+If you want to use your own model, you have to **train it** and **add it to the framework**.

 #### Train a new model